 - 1.4.2 Full-time MSc/MASc/Diploma students must normally submit their Project Reports nine (9) months after completion of the written examinations, while part-time MSc/MASc/Diploma students are required to do so within twelve (12) months. - Candidates who fail to submit their Reports in good time shall be removed from the Register of Postgraduate Students. - Candidates are required to pass both written examinations and coursework of the MSc/MASc/Diploma programmes at the first attempt.
 Candidates failing the coursework or written examination at the first attempt may be allowed a second attempt at the examination on the recommendation of the Board of Examiners. - Candidates permitted a second attempt at a course, having failed either the coursework or the written examination at the first attempt, will be required to rewrite only that component (written examination or coursework) failed, unless the Campus Committee in any particular case otherwise decides.
-Marks allotted to the component passed at the first attempt will be credited to the candidate at his or her second attempt at the course. - No candidate will be permitted to repeat the examination in any one course on more than one occasion, unless the Board for Graduate Studies and Research in any particular case otherwise decides. - If a candidate is permitted a third attempt in any one course, by the Board for Graduate Studies and Research, Examiners are required to recommend a final overall passing mark of no more than 50% for the course.
-Any components passed at previous attempts will not be credited to the third attempt.
-A candidate who is allowed a third attempt therefore will be required to repeat the entire course (course work and examination) and can only be awarded a maximum passing mark of no more than 50%. - 1.4.3 A proportion of the marks which make up the final result of a particular course examined by a written Paper may be derived from the candidate's performance in course work assignments, in course tests, etc. All such assignments must be completed and submitted to the examiners before the date of the written examination. - 1.4.4 Candidates whose work is at any time reported by their Supervisors to be unsatisfactory or who do not satisfy the Examiners on Courses or Project Reports that form part of the postgraduate programme may be removed from the Register of Postgraduate Students. - 1.4.5 Such students shall not normally be readmitted for at least two years thereafter.
+Marks allotted to the component passed at the first attempt will be credited to the candidate at his or her second attempt at the course. - 1.4.3 A proportion of the marks which make up the final result of a particular course examined by a written Paper may be derived from the candidate's performance in course work assignments, in course tests, etc. All such assignments must be completed and submitted to the examiners before the date of the written examination. - 1.4.4 Candidates whose work is at any time reported by their Supervisors to be unsatisfactory or who do not satisfy the Examiners on Courses or Project Reports that form part of the postgraduate programme may be removed from the Register of Postgraduate Students. - 1.4.5 Such students shall not normally be readmitted for at least two years thereafter.
 Students readmitted to MSc/MASc/Diploma programmes shall be eligible for credits for those courses passed creditably during their previous registration, provided that not more than five years have elapsed since the applicants withdrew from the University and that the course content has not changed significantly in the interval.